C64Axel/MADstatusbot/README.md

 oktimeout   : Timeout after which /status shows the last data time
 language    : Language of user messages
-maintenance : don't do any action if true (default false) actionwait  : Waiting time between checks
+maintenance : don't do any action if true (default false) maintainer  : this chat id is allowed to change the maintenance mode actionwait  : Waiting time between checks

 tgcorrelation : Assign one chatid to one or multiple Oringins in MAD.